What can you afford? - First time buyer

 What happens to my Lifetime ISA savings when I die?

-If you've opened a LISA and no longer wish to use that money to buy a house you have two main options:
+If you’ve opened a LISA and decide to not use it, you have two main options:

 Withdrawing money from a Lifetime ISA